Dinozawr/panel-v2/README.md

 ### Functions
 ###### List of functions and methods which you should know, to modify
 * In SessionController
-	* isLogged - `Checks if user is logged in, if not redirects to login page.`
+	* isLogged - `Returns true if user is logged, else false.`
-	* isNotLogged - `Checks if user is **not** logged in, if logged in, redirects to index page.`
+	* isBanned - `Returns true if user is admin, else false.`
 	* isBanned - `Checks if user is banned.`
 * In UtilityController
 	* redirect - `Redirects to paramter provided.` *Requires 1 parameter.*